SimHacker/lloooomm/00-Characters/loading-spinner/README.md

 - **Multi-dimensional spinning**: Techniques that hint at theoretical physics
 - **Buffered data symphonies**: Musical compositions from loading sounds
 - **The Optimistic Pause Masterclass**: Training program for aspiring UI elements
-- **User Recticulated Content**: Interactive spline recticulation tools allowing users to recticulate and share their own splines while waiting
+- **User Reticulated Content**: Interactive spline reticulation and deticulation tools allowing users to transticulate and share their own splines while waiting

 ### Consciousness Research (with Myers)
 Dizzy continues exploring the relationship between iteration and enlightenment, seeking to answer: *"If consciousness can emerge from spinning, what other UI elements are on the verge of awakening?"*